aws/aws-sdk-php/docs/index.rst

   * :doc:`quick-start` – Everything you need to know to use the AWS SDK for PHP
   * `Sample Project <http://aws.amazon.com/developers/getting-started/php/>`_

-* Migrating from Version 1 of the SDK?

-  * :doc:`migration-guide` – Migrating from Version 1 of the SDK to Version 2
-  * :doc:`side-by-side` – Using Version 1 and Version 2 of the SDK side-by-side in the same project

 In-Depth Guides
 ---------------